 Crossflow filtration plant with ceramic membranes for beer recovery from surplus yeast

 During the brewing of beer, surplus yeast settles in the fermentation and storage tanks.
-The total volume of surplus yeast represents about 2 to 3% of a brewery‘s output.
-Approximately 50% of the volume of surplus yeast is beer, which is lost to the brewery if the slurry is sent untreated to farms or food producers.
+The total volume of surplus yeast represents about 2-3% of a brewery‘s output.
+Approximately 50% of the volume of surplus yeast is beer, which is lost if the slurry is sent untreated to farms or food producers.
 If yeast is discharged into the sewerage system, very high treatment charges arise because of the very high biological oxygen demand.
 The average B.O.D. value is around 140,000 mg/kg.
-For these reasons, the valuable component “beer” is recovered from surplus yeast.
+For these reasons, the valuable beer component should be recovered from surplus yeast.

 Characteristics of the membranes

 For the beer recovery process, tailor-made ceramic membranes in tubular multi-channel elements have been developed:

 Channel diameter: 8 mm

 Pressure resistance: 30 bar